Defining Operational Conditions for Safety-Critical AI-Based Systems from Data: The Kernel-Based Representation

 \subsection{Formal Definition of the Kernel-Based ODD}

-The following subsection introduces a formal definition, followed by parameterization and algorithmic construction, to clearly separate the mathematical representation of the ODD from its data-driven instantiation.
-Let \(X \subseteq \mathbb{R}^n\) denote the parameter space of the Operational Design Domain (ODD), where each point \(\bm{x} \in X\) represents a concrete operational condition described by \(n\) continuous parameters (cf. \cref{sec:MathODD}). \begin{definition}[Samples and Anchor Points] Let
+The following subsection introduces a formal definition, followed by parameterization and algorithmic construction of the data-driven ODD.
+Let \(X \subseteq \mathbb{R}^n\) denote the parameter space of the ODD, where each point \(\bm{x} \in X\) represents a concrete operational condition described by \(n\) continuous parameters (cf.\ \cref{sec:MathODD}). \begin{definition}[Samples and Anchor Points] Let